 The age-standardised rate of acute medical admissions is lower in the Canterbury DHB region than in New Zealand overall.
-Canterbury DHB’s rate has increased slightly faster than the New Zealand rate over the last ten years but remains approximately 25 percent lower than the rate for New Zealand overall.
-Finally, the proportion of the overall population accessing mental health services (combined Non-Government Organisations, primary mental health, and specialist mental health services) in the Canterbury DHB region has increased substantially over the last eight years.
+Canterbury DHB’s rate has increased in line with the New Zealand rate over the last ten years but remains approximately 30 percent lower than the rate for New Zealand overall.
+Finally, the proportion of the overall population accessing mental health services (combined Non-Government Organisations, primary mental health, and specialist mental health services) in the Canterbury DHB region has increased substantially over the last nine years.
 The picture varies by age group, with both a larger proportion accessing services and a greater rate of increase in this proportion for those aged 20 to 64 years.

 Key equity issues within health